 Using the Help System

 System Requirements

 Installation

 MacOS

 Windows

 Upgrading from Previous Versions

 Launching ON1 Photo RAW 2020

 MacOS

 Windows 7

 Windows 8.1 and Windows 10

-Licensing and Registration •••••
+Licensing and Registration

 If you have purchased ON1 Photo RAW 2020:

 Trial version

-Product Improvement Program •••••
+Product Improvement Program

 Uninstalling ON1 Photo RAW 2020

 MacOS

 Windows

 Working with Files

 File access when using ON1 Photo RAW 2020 as a standalone application

 File access when using Photo RAW 2020 as a plug-in

-ON1 Photo RAW 2020 Modules •••••
+ON1 Photo RAW 2020 Modules

 The Module Selector

 Using ON1 Photo RAW 2020 as a Raw Editor

 ON1 Photo RAW 2020 workflow

-The Editing Pipeline in ON1 Photo RAW 2020 •••••
+The Editing Pipeline in ON1 Photo RAW 2020

-Using ON1 Photo RAW 2020 with Adobe Photoshop •••••
+Using ON1 Photo RAW 2020 with Adobe® Photoshop®

 Editing a photo From Photoshop without preserving changes made in Photo RAW

-Editing a photo From Photoshop to preserve changes made in Photo RAW •••••
+Editing a photo From Photoshop to preserve changes made in Photo RAW

 Using ON1 Photo RAW 2020 with Adobe® Photoshop Elements®

 Editing a photo in Photoshop Elements

-Using ON1 Photo RAW 2020 with Adobe® Lightroom® Classic CC •••••
+Using ON1 Photo RAW 2020 with Adobe® Lightroom® Classic CC

-Using 'Plug-In Extras' •••••
+Using 'Plug-In Extras'

 Using 'Edit In' from Lightroom

 File Creation Characteristics When Using Edit In

 Moving Your Lightroom Catalog to Photo RAW

 Which Lightroom Settings are migrated?

 Using ON1 Photo RAW 2020 with Apple® Photos

 Non-destructive editing with Apple Photos

-Extras 20
+Extras

 How to Import Extras

 Organizing Presets

 What Type of Images Can I Import as Extras?

-Using Extras With Layers in the Edit module 21
+Using Extras With Layers in the Edit module

-Using Extras in Effects
+Using Extras in Effects 22

-How to Delete Extras
+How to Delete Extras 22

-rt 2: Organizing with Browse
+Part 2: Organizing with Browse 23

-ON1 Browse Main Screen Overview 24
+ON1 Browse Main Screen Overview

-Workflow Basics in Browse 25

-Getting Started

-My Catalogs, Browse and Presets Panels
+Browse and Presets Panels

-Differences between My Catalogs and Browse tabs

-Navigating Sources
+Browse Panel

+The Folders Pane

 Cataloged Folders

-Adding photos to existing cataloged folders

 Local Drives

 Cloud Storage Services

 Using Shortcuts

 Managing Files and Folders in Browse

 Deleting a folder

 Renaming a file or folder

 Creating a New Folder

 Copying and Moving files and folders

 Show in Finder/Show in Explorer

 Changing a Folder's Thumbnail Preview

 Albums Pane

 Creating an Album

 Adding Photos to an Existing Album

 Removing Photos from an Album

 Delete an Album

-Publishing and Unpublishing an Album from ON1 360

 Changing the Album Thumbnail Preview

 Nesting Albums

 Dates Pane

-Advanced Search Pane 34
+Filters Pane

-Using the Advanced Search pane
+Using the Filters pane

-Using advanced search options
+Using Advanced filtering options

-Saving and modifying search results
+Saving and modifying filters

 Tethered Shooting

 Recent

 Working in the Preview Area

 Fast Preview mode

 Persistent Thumbnail Cache

 Focus and Clipping views

 Clipping

 Focus Mask

 Working in Grid View

 Sorting photos in Grid view

-Working in Detail View 41
+Working in Detail View

 Working in Filmstrip View

 Working in Compare view

-Working in Map View
+Working in Compare view

-The Photo Panel 46
+The Photo Panel

-The Navigator Pane (Detail and Filmstrip views only) 46
+The Navigator Pane (Detail and Filmstrip views only)

-The Levels Pane (Detail and Filmstrip views only)
+The Levels Pane (Detail and Filmstrip views only) 43

-Info Pane (all views)
+43

-Settings Applied
+Settings Applied 44

-GPS Metadata
+GPS Metadata 44

-Metadata Pane
+Metadata Pane 44

 Metadata templates

-Embedding Metadata
+Embedding Metadata 45

-Reading Metadata
+Reading Metadata 45

 Keyword List Pane

-Refining the Keyword List
+Refining the Keyword List 46

-Using hierarchical keywords with Photo RAW
+Using hierarchical keywords with Photo RAW 47

-Importing Photos into Browse
+Importing Photos into Browse 48

-Editing Photos in Browse 53
+Editing Photos in Browse 50

-Ratings, Labels and Likes
+Ratings, Labels and Likes 50

-Use Auto Advance when culling your photos 53
+Use Auto Advance when culling your photos 50

-Applying Edit Module Presets in Browse
+Applying Edit Module Presets in Browse 51

-Copying settings and synchronizing edits
+Copying settings and synchronizing edits 52

-Sync All Settings
+Sync All Settings 53

-Resetting edits in Browse
+Resetting edits in Browse 53

-Send to
+Send to 53

-Versions
+Versions 54

-Using ON1 Photo RAW 2020 with two displays 57
+Using ON1 Photo RAW 2020 with two displays 55

 Turning Dual Mode on

-Using ON1 360 with Photo RAW

-Viewing your ON1 360 Status

-Viewing other ON1 360 Devices in Browse

-ON1 360 Sync File Formats

-When to Choose One Sync Format Over Another

-/ Managing Sync Options in Photo RAW
+: Working in the Edit Module ON1 Edit Main Screen Overview